 Of the \$10.9 billion amount, under the Sandy Relief Act, an initial tranche of \$2 billion has been allocated by the FTA to affected state and local public transportation entities by the end of March 2013.
 On March 6, 2013, the Secretary of Transportation announced that \$193 had been allocated to MTA, representing principally reimbursements for costs associated with preparing MTA's system for the storm and for restoring service post-storm; the FTA subsequently entered into a grant agreement with the MTA obligating these funds.
 On March 29, 2013, the FTA published its allocations for the remainder of the initial \$2 billion.
-MTA was allocated an additional \$1.0 billion of these monies, bringing MTA's total allocation from the first \$2 billion tranche of FTA Emergency Relief funds the
+MTA was allocated an additional \$1.0 billion of these monies, bringing MTA's total allocation from the first \$2 billion tranche of FTA Emergency Relief funds the FTA to \$1.193 billion.
+On May 23, 2013, the FTA allocated an additional \$3.7 billion to our regions transportation providers.
+The MTA will receive \$2.6 billion of this additional allocation bringing MTA's total allocation to \$3.8 billion.
+The funds made available through this additional allocation includes \$898 set aside to help the MTA with resiliency projects to help ensure transit assets are better able to withstand future disasters.
+FTA approval of specific grants will need to be obtained prior to MTA's actual receipt or expenditure of any of these allocated funds.

-FTA to \$1.193 billion.
-FTA approval and execution of specific grants (beyond the grant of \$193 noted above) will need to be obtained prior to MTA's actual receipt or expenditure of these allocated funds.
-The remaining \$8.9 billion in FTA Emergency Relief funds appropriated under the Sandy Relief Act has not yet been allocated, and the amount available for Sandy relief projects is expected to be reduced by \$545 as a result of Federal Sequestration.
-No specific portion of these \$8.9 billion in remaining funds appropriated to the FTA Emergency Relief program (less Federal Sequestration reductions) is currently allocated to MTA.
+The remaining \$5.2 billion in FTA Emergency Relief funds appropriated under the Sandy Relief Act has not yet been allocated, and the amount available for Sandy relief projects is expected to be reduced by \$545 as a result of Federal Sequestration.
+No specific portion of these \$5.2 billion in remaining funds appropriated to the FTA Emergency Relief program (less Federal Sequestration reductions) is currently allocated to MTA.
 MTA expects to submit requests to the FTA for funding of both repair/restoration costs and hardening costs from these remaining FTA Emergency Relief funds.

 For Sandy-related restoration and mitigation projects of TBTA, it is anticipated that FEMA will be a significant source of funding.
-FEMA has already committed to funding of \$6.2.
+FEMA has already committed to funding of \$6.2 of which the MTA has received \$3.2 thus far.